devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

       - scope was ill defined
       - more Scientific papers as sources (if there where any)

+## Next Steps

+  - Find some use within Capgemini
+  - Bachelor Thesis
+      - Example Project Large Scale
+      - Building on the knowledge I obtained fro writing this
+  - Scientific research on topic (same as Tor paper) [\[1\]](http://doi.acm.org/10.1145/3241739)

 ## My Thought on Flutter

   - positive